 Counseling Department

 At Sacred Heart Academy, the Counseling Department (Counselors and Social Worker) focuses on each student’s academic, social, and emotional growth while assisting with post-secondary planning.
 Our aim is to build collaborative relationships with students, faculty, and parents to foster advocacy, independence, and critical thinking for making healthy decisions.
 A certified School Counselor oversees academic progress and prepares students for the college application process.
-Additionally, licensed Social Workers are available to provide confidential support for personal, social, or emotional issues.
+Additionally, a licensed Social Worker is available to provide confidential support for personal, social, or emotional issues.

-Our building features a state-of-the-art College and Career Center.
+Our building features a dedicated College and Career Center.
 Counselors use this facility to help students explore career and college options, navigate the Naviance program, complete the Common Application, and access essential programs for post-secondary education.
-Our Jump-Start College Camp prepares Seniors for the college application process, including Common App procedures and the College Essay Process.
+Our Jump-Start College Camp prepares Seniors for the college application process, including completion of the Common Application and the College Essay.

 khearney@sacredheartacademyli.org